Access this research

 Principal Analyst

-Sandy is a Principal Analyst in the Verdantix Smart Building practice.
-Her research agenda focuses on the intersection of IT and OT digital strategies and technologies, including the IoT landscape.
-Sandy’s experience prior to joining Verdantix included work as a research director and technology industry analyst in IT service technologies and operations at Forrester, and at IDC covering software, vertical markets, and Web services.
-She has worked in competitive research and strategy consulting at Fuld & Company and developed research for thought leadership at Deloitte.
-Sandy holds a Business Degree in Marketing and Management Science from the University of Rhode Island.
+Sandy is a Principal Analyst in the Verdantix Smart Buildings practice.
+Her current research agenda focuses on the intersection of IT and OT digital strategies and technologies, including the IoT landscape.
+Sandy’s experience prior to joining Verdantix includes work as a research director and technology industry analyst in IT service technologies and operations at Forrester, and at IDC, where she covered software, vertical markets and web services.
+Sandy has worked in competitive research and strategy consulting at Fuld & Company and developed research for thought-leadership at Deloitte.
+She holds a Business Degree in Marketing and Management Science from the University of Rhode Island.

 Research Director, Smart Buildings